mike632t/x11-calc/README.md

 ##### HP 29 - Working

 ##### HP 31 - Completed (not tested)
+* Self test does not run.

 ##### HP 32 - Completed (not tested)
+* Self test does not run.

 ##### HP 33 - Only keyboard working